VasylTsykolanov/Data_Science_Portfolio/Predictive modelling for marketing/readme.md

 ## Correlated features detection

-Correlated features were removed to incirease simplicity (with less variable as possible but still highly accurate) of machine learning model.
-Two-fold apporach was taken to detect correlated features:
+Correlated features were removed to increase simplicity (with less variable as possible but still highly accurate) of machine learning model.
+Two-fold approach was taken to detect correlated features:

 1) Detect correlated features - [Spearman correlation matrix] (https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) to detect numerical correlated features and [Chi-Square test of independence] (https://en.wikipedia.org/wiki/Chi-squared_test) to detect categorical correlated features.
 The logic was embedded into function _detect_correlation_.
 2) Assess feature importance, when predicting target variable and remove correlated features, which does not have a very high importance when predicting target variable.